 2. Site personalization: Driven by current online behavior with added CRM variables

 3. Social media: Feeds of data sent to Facebook to deliver personalized ads based upon totally separate campaign rules

 4. Retargeting: Uses the last interaction as the driver for display advertising

 5. Display advertising: Totally separate targeting not taking any current customer or prospect data into account

-6. Contact centre: Standalone rules based offers that relied on infrequent customer segmentation that used not digital data
+6. Contact center: Standalone rules based offers that relied on infrequent customer segmentation that used not digital data

-7. Direct mail: This used a model based on core CRM data, less the digital behaviour but augmented with external data
+7. Direct mail: This used a model based on core CRM data, less the digital behavior but augmented with external data

 This situation has also caused the client a major headache when it comes to GDPR compliance.
 The new rules granting consumers access to their data, the right to restrict processing and to deletion as well as the much stronger consent were identified as major risks and so have to be eliminated.
 There is no practical means to comply with the existing multiple data sources / multiple brains set up.

 So, what’s the answer?
 Well I can’t say definitively but the first steps on the road to recovery are being taken as the client implements a single brain that will act as the master and will control the output across all channels.
 They are implementing a ‘collect once, use many times’ model (See my note on the CEO Manifesto) augmented with a single real-time interaction management tool to make the decisions centrally and then drive execution through all channels.